Students Building Unity Retreat

 During the retreat students will work in teams to create proposals for a small grant.
 Students will have the opportunity to work on one of the grant projects during the spring semester (five to 10 volunteer hours).
 The final project will be presented as part of the Unity Week Program held in April.
-Students chosen will also meet approximately 3 times in the spring semester.
+Students chosen will also meet approximately three times in the spring semester.

-- Second semester first year students, sophomores, juniors, seniors with 15 units of more, and graduate students with 9 units or more may apply
+- Second-semester first-year students, sophomores, juniors and seniors with 15 units or more; graduate students with nine units or more

 - 10 hours or more of documented campus engagement (co-curricular transcript can be attached)

 - Available for five to 10 hours during the spring semester to work on a Unity Week Program

 - Demonstrated interest in leadership, community building, and/or conflict resolution preferred